-Now that we understand how FIDO2 authentication works, it’s also useful to do a FIDO2 vs. U2F comparison to determine the difference.
-In simple terms, the most significant difference between the two is that the former was created to allow all authentication to become passwordless.
-On the contrary, U2F was designed to serve as a second factor for passwords.
+Now that we understand how FIDO2 authentication works, it’s also useful to do a FIDO2 vs. FIDO U2F comparison to determine the difference.
+The most significant difference between the two is that the former was created to allow all authentication to become passwordless.
+On the contrary, FIDO U2F was designed to serve as a second factor for passwords.

 FIDO2 Advantages and Disadvantages

-As we discussed in one of the above sections, the most significant advantage of FIDO2 authentication is that it creates a much smaller attack window for cybercriminals.
-To access your sensitive private information, attackers will need a FIDO2 token, which is physically always by your side in the form of your device.
+The most significant advantage of FIDO2 authentication is that it creates a much smaller attack window for cybercriminals.
+To access your sensitive private information, attackers will need a FIDO2 authenticator, which is physically always by your side in the form of your device or your biometics.